Hamilton (musical): Filmed stage production

+The film saw a wide theatrical release in the United States and Canada on September 5, 2025, to celebrate the musical's tenth anniversary.
+This exhibition features new "Reuniting the Revolution" interviews with the original cast and creators.
+The release, in 1,825 screens, grossed $10.1 million, ranking second at the box office behind fellow newcomer The Conjuring: Last Rites.
+Further cinema releases are scheduled in the United Kingdom and Ireland on September 26, and Australia and New Zealand on November 13, 2025.

 Potential film adaptation

-On February 10, 2017, Miranda speculated that a film adaptation of Hamilton would eventually be made, but "not for years, so that people have ample time to see the stage version first."
-On July 6, 2020, after the release of the live film recording of the stage version on Disney+, Miranda stated, "I don’t love a lot of movie musicals based on shows, because it’s hard to stick the landing ...
-I don’t know what a cinematic version of Hamilton looks like.
+On February 10, 2017, Miranda speculated that a film adaptation of Hamilton would eventually be made, but "not for years, so that people have ample time to see the stage version first".
+On July 6, 2020, after the release of the live film recording of the stage version on Disney+, Miranda stated, "I don't love a lot of movie musicals based on shows, because it's hard to stick the landing ...
+I don't know what a cinematic version of Hamilton looks like.
 If I had, I'd have written it as a movie."
+In December 2024, following the critical and commercial success of Universal Pictures' Wicked, the first installment of that musical's two-part film adaptation, interest grew again for an actual screen adaptation of Hamilton, with Miranda feeling that the property should wait at least "10 more years" given the success of the live film recording, but did say "But if someone's got an idea, holla at me."